Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Numerical Method

 Matter passing into the sink is assumed to land on the protostar, which gains mass accordingly.
-The photospheric luminosity of the protostar is determined with precomputed stellar evolution tracks from the STELLAR code at the given metallicity \citep{Hosokawa2009}.
+The photospheric luminosity of the protostar is determined with precomputed stellar evolution tracks from the STELLAR code at the given metallicity \citep{Hosokawa2009} using the time-dependent stellar age and mass.
 Photospheric and accretion luminosities affect the thermal balance of the disk via stellar irradiation.
 Matching the metallicity of the protostar to that of the gas from which it forms is important because photospheric temperatures and luminosities are sensitive to the internal opacities of the star, with lower metallicities producing hotter and more compact objects that are more efficient at evaporating dust near the center of the disk.
 We performed tests that showed that assuming higher metallicities for the protostar than for the disk led to significant overestimates of dust masses, and thus final planetesimal masses.
+Time-dependent stellar evolution calculations coupled to the disk evolution were not employed in this study.
+Possible variations in the internal photospheric luminosity that arise in fully coupled simulations due to variable protostellar accretion are expected to affect the temperature in the outer, irradiation-dominated regions of the disk, but are of lesser significance in the inner optically thick regions.